 But for those who could laugh at the ridiculous – and catch the sparkle in his eye – those peers got their first peek at his personality and perhaps noted his refusal to simply exist as a nameless face in a huge university.
 Those who take the time to get to know him will be exposed to a young man who marches to the beat of his own drum – and isn’t afraid to risk misunderstanding in order to be himself and bring an element of surprise to a situation.

 You face the same challenge in your marketing.
 How do you differentiate yourself from everyone else out there?
 Are you just another nameless “salesperson” who spouts the same rhetoric they’ve heard a million times before?

 I’m here to tell you that you are unique.
 You need to uncover that USP – Unique Selling Proposition – and in doing so, you will attract your ideal clients to you.
 Don’t worry that not everyone in the world will relate to what you are saying.
 They aren’t meant to.

 Besides, if they did, you would NEVER have enough time to help them all!

 Set yourself apart from the crowd and do something out of the box.
 If you have the guts to do so, you will find yourself attracting people you can truly help and folks who will appreciate you for your unique talents.

 So – it’s time to go back to school.
 Grab your pencil and work on that USP – you can develop a marketing angle that will erase your fears of just blending in with the crowd.
-And if you need help, coaching is a great way to hammer out your USP and get some clarity on your marketing plan.
+And if you need help, coaching is a great way to hammer out your USP and get some clarity on your business vision and plan.

-A well-crafted USP will make your brand shine and help you to market effectively in this ADHD world.
+A well-crafted USP will make your brand shine and help you to reach your target market effectively in this ADHD world.